JustR0b0t/Turtlefin/README.md

 <br/><br/>

-TurtleFin Android TV is a for of the Jellyfin client for Android TV, Nvidia Shield, and Amazon Fire TV devices.
+TurtleFin Android TV is a fork of the Jellyfin client for Android TV, Nvidia Shield, and Amazon Fire TV devices.
 I made a few changes to the app to customize it to my own liking.
+It is in no way affiliated with the official Jellyfin Project.

 **Do not expect any further updates.**